Integral Diagnostics Earnings Call Transcripts

 -

-The meeting highlighted strong revenue and margin growth, successful Capital Health merger integration, and robust sustainability and governance initiatives.
-Shareholders approved all resolutions, with a focus on radiologist recruitment, AI adoption, and continued industry expansion.
+The meeting highlighted strong revenue and margin growth, successful Capital Health integration, and robust sustainability and governance initiatives.
+Shareholders approved new directors, CEO incentives, and a special resolution, while Q&A addressed radiologist retention, AI, and future growth.

 -